These instruments see unknown parts

 to guard intimate space with music.

-–excerpt from “Playing Your Part” in To Sip Darjeeling at Dawn by Donna Pucciani (Virtual Artists Collective 2011).
-First published in Potomac Review.
+–excerpt from “Playing Your Part” in To Sip Darjeeling at Dawn by Donna Pucciani (Virtual Artists Collective, Chicago 2011).
+Available from vacpoetry.org.
+The poem first appeared in Potomac Review.